carlschroedl/flickr-to-google-cli/README.md

 flickr-to-google list-albums
 ```

 By default, the tool looks for your Flickr export in the `flickr-export`.
 To specify a different location, use the `--flickr-export-path` option.
+The specified path should contain a `data` and a `metadata` subdirectory as described in [Flickr Setup](#flickr-setup).

 ```bash
 flickr-to-google list-albums --flickr-export-path myGreatFolder